Helene D. Gayle

-Helene D. Gayle (born August 16, 1955) is an American Physician who is the president of Spelman College.
-She formerly served as CEO of the Chicago Community Trust, one of the nation's leading community foundations.
+Helene D. Gayle (born August 16, 1955) is an American physician, and academic and non-profit administrator.
+She was president of Spelman College until 2024.
+She formerly was CEO of the Chicago Community Trust, one of the nation's leading community foundations.
+Earlier in her career she was the director of international humanitarian organization CARE, and spent much of her career in the field of public health research in epidemiology at the CDC.

-Biography
+Early life and education

-Helene Gayle was born in Buffalo, New York, to Jacob Gayle, a small-business owner, and Marietta Gayle, a social worker.
-She attended Barnard College of Columbia University, from which she graduated with honors with a B.A. in psychology.
+Helene Gayle was born in Buffalo, New York, to Jacob Astor Gayle, a small-business owner, and Marietta Spiller Dabney Gayle, a social worker.
+She attended Court Street Elementary School and Lancaster Middle School in Lancaster, New York, and in Buffalo, graduated with honors from Woodlawn Junior High School and Bennett High School (Class of 1972).
+After high school, Gayle attended Baldwin-Wallace College and Barnard College, from which she received a B.A. degree with honors in psychology in 1976.
 She earned an M.D. at the University of Pennsylvania School of Medicine and an M.P.H. at Johns Hopkins University School of Hygiene and Public Health (now the Bloomberg School).

-She is board certified in pediatrics, having completed a residency in pediatric medicine at Children's National Medical Center in Washington, D.C.
+Gayle is board certified in pediatrics, having completed a residency in pediatric medicine at Children's National Medical Center in Washington, D.C.
 Gayle completed a second residency in preventive medicine at the Centers for Disease Control and Prevention.